CMSgov/ab2d-pdp-documentation/docs/Production User FAQs.md

     1. In a browser, on the machine, go to the following URL https://api.ab2d.cms.gov/swagger-ui/index.html
 - **If I attempt to start a job and I get __ error code, what do I do?**
     1. 403 - Then your bearer token may not be correct or may have expired, regenerate the bearer token
-    1. 400 or 404 - Then the endpoint you attempted to start a job at does not exist.
+    2. 400 or 404 - Then the endpoint you attempted to start a job at does not exist.
 Check that you are using the correct endpoint.
+    3. 429 - You have requested too many jobs.
+View the Content-Location Header to get the status of a job or a file.
 - **What does a 200 code mean when starting a job?** This means the export job has started successfully.
 In the headers in the request should be the endpoint to find out the current status of the job.
 - **What does a 202 code mean when querying the status?** This means the export job is currently running and has not finished.
 In the headers returned in the response you can see what % done the job is.
 - **Why is my job stuck at 0% complete?
 Why is my job queueing and not starting immediately?**